guillaumepellegrino/memtrace/README.md

 ## 7. TODO
 - Improvement idea:
+-- memtrace MUST display a final report after application exit (Use a destructor in lib.
+Implement kill command.).
 -- memtrace-endurance should append coredump(s) of the context(s) with the highest memory usage to the .tar.gz archive